With more people travelling again, we’re getting questions from customers about how travelling with children has changed since Covid.

 Are children covered for Covid-related claims if they’ve only had one vaccine?

-To be covered by our travel insurance, you just have to have received all of the Covid vaccines you’ve been offered.
-If you’ve been offered one vaccine, and had it, you’ll be covered.
-If you’ve been offered two or more and only had one, you won’t be covered.
+To be covered by our travel insurance, you need to have had all of the Covid vaccines you’ve been offered.
 This applies to children, too.

-Children can also be covered for Covid-related claims if they have received no doses of the vaccine due to a medical exemption.
+Children (like adults) can also be covered for Covid-related claims if they have received no doses of the vaccine due to a medical exemption.

 If a child gets Covid before we travel, can I make a claim?